Q+A - What is the Fed weighing as it mulls more easing?

-CHICAGO Will the U.S. Federal Reserve, which earlier this month signalled it will keep rates near zero for the next two years to support a foundering recovery, see fit to do even more to bring the economy out of its funk?
+JACKSON HOLE, Wyoming U.S. Federal Reserve Chairman Ben Bernanke on Friday said the central bank is prepared to do more to foster a stronger recovery, but offered no new details on how it would do so.

-That is the question on investors' minds as they await Fed Chairman Ben Bernanke's speech on Friday in Jackson Hole, Wyoming, where last year he gave the first sign the central bank was preparing for a new bond-buying program designed to boost the economy.
+This month the Fed said it will keep benchmark U.S. interest rates near zero for the next two years to support a foundering recovery.

-The Fed had already cut short-term interest rates to near zero in December 2008.
-By June 2011, when the Fed's second bond-buying program ended, it had purchased a total of $2.3 trillion (1.40 trillion pounds) in assets to support economic activity.
+Rebalancing the Fed's $2.9 trillion (1.78 trillion pounds) portfolio to weight it with longer-term securities could help it lock down long-term rates as well, analysts say.

-Even so, growth slowed sharply in the first half of the year, and recent manufacturing surveys give scant hope of a quick turnaround this quarter.
-With inflation well above what it was last year, officials say the bar for doing even more this year is high, and indeed the Fed's August 9 decision to extend its low-rate pledge for another two years drew three dissents.
+The Fed cut short-term rates to near zero in December 2008.
+By June 2011, when the Fed's second bond-buying program ended, it had purchased a total of $2.3 trillion in assets to support economic activity.

-But officials maintain the Fed still has arrows in its quiver, should conditions warrant using them.
+Growth slowed more sharply in the first half of the year than Bernanke had anticipated, he said on Friday at the Kansas City Fed's annual central bankers' meeting, and the Fed now expects slower growth in coming quarters as well.
+Inflation should return to levels at or below the Fed's 2 percent target, he said.

 WHAT COULD THE FED DO?